ahmedgh970/traffic-diffuser/README.md

 ```

 ## Data Processing
 First, convert and merge the original datasets (nuscenes, waymo, etc.) into unified dictionary-formatted pickle files using ScenarioNet.
-Next, preprocess these pickle files to generate the data and map directories in the required format.
-Lastly, complete the data processing pipeline to obtain the final rasterized maps, along with the final training and testing scenarios.
-Follow the [`process_dataset.ipynb`](process_dataset.ipynb) notebook to perform these three data processing steps on nuScenes and Waymo.
+Next, preprocess these pickle files to generate the track and map directories in the required format.
+Follow the [`process_tracks.py`](scripts/process_tracks.py), [`process_maps.py`](scripts/process_maps.py), and [`process_closest_maps.py`](scripts/process_closest_maps.py) to perform the data processing steps on the desired datasets.

 ## Training